grant0417/assembler6502/README.md

 # 6502 Assembler

-This assembler takes 6502 ASM and converts it into a binary file that is readable by the 6502 CPU emulator.
+This assembler takes 6502 ASM and converts it into a plain text file or binary file that is readable by the 6502 CPU emulator.

 Supported 6502 ASM features:
  * All addressing modes (including relative) and standard Opcodes